Modern YEAR NINE

 –“Critical Mass” by Christopher Priest/Ken Lashley (Legends of the DC Universe #13) February 1999

 In this story, which is a follow up to events that happened last year (i.e. events originally told in the Green Lantern/Green Arrow second feature from Flash #219), writer Priest refers to Superman and Batman as “friends” of the Justice League.
 They are definitely more than friends; they are founding and current members of the JLA.
 Also, we are told that it has been four years since Bruce began bankrolling the JLA, but it’s actually only been two years.
 (The JLA has been in existence for four years now, so maybe that is what Priest meant.)
 Let’s catch up to speed, shall we?
 Flash, Zatanna, Hawkman, Aquaman, and Hal Jordan have all grown to King Kong size and have dementia thanks to the manipulations of an evil force.
 Black Canary (Dinah Laurel Lance), Firestorm, and Red Tornado are injured and out of action.
-Thus, it’s up to Batman and Green Arrow (who has recently left the Buddhist ashram and officially returned to the JLA) to save the day.
+Thus, it’s up to Batman and a bald-headed Green Arrow (who has recently left the Buddhist ashram and officially returned to the JLA) to save the day.
 The Dark Knight and the Emerald Archer get Packrat’s shrink bomb from the wreckage of the Arrowjet (which is still in the mountains) before joining up with Atom and Superman, who are in the middle of fighting/helping the tortured mutated monster known as Thorak.
 Eventually, the entire JLA is revived and restored to its prior condition thanks to the shrink bomb and a little secret assistance from former JLA mascot Snapper Carr.

 –REFERENCE: In Detective Comics #569.
 Batman doesn’t know that Catwoman has been mind-wiped of her venality, but he sure notices a change in her personality as a result.
 Seeing a kinder, more heroic side to Catwoman, Batman has high hopes that she’s seen the light and turned over a new leaf.
 While he doesn’t fully trust Catwoman to be a full-fledged hero, he does believe in and care for her deeply.
 Because of this, the Dark Knight—hoping to work with Catwoman and encourage her—finally reveals his secret ID to her as a gesture of good will.